Robert Hitcham: Early life

 Robert was born of lowly origin in Levington, near Ipswich, and educated at the Free School at Ipswich and later Pembroke College, Cambridge, studying law.
 He was admitted to Gray's Inn on 3 November 1589 from Barnard's Inn and was called to the Bar in 1595.

 Political career

 He became a Member of Parliament for West Looe, Cornwall from 1597 to 1598; for King's Lynn, Norfolk from 1604 to 1611; for Cambridge in 1614 and for Orford, Suffolk from 1624 to 1626.

 He was knighted on 29 June 1604 by King James I. Hitcham held a number of posts including: Attorney-General to Anne of Denmark, Queen Consort to James I (1603–1614); Sergeant-at-law (1614); and King's Senior Sergeant-at-law (1616).

 Hitcham was appointed attorney to Anne of Denmark in September 1603.
 The royal court was at Woodstock Palace because of the plague in London.
 Thomas Crewe wrote that Hitcham had "her hand and signet to practice within the bar, and take place next to the King's Counsel".
+When he became Sergeant-at-law in 1614, Lawrence Hyde became the Queen's Attorney.